MichelleBritton/fabfurryfriends/TESTING.md

 ## Validator Testing
 ### W3C HTML Validator

-No errors were returned when passing through the official W3C Validator.
-The following pages have been tested:

-- Home
-- Menu
-- Book
-- Register
-- Login
-- Logout
-- My Profile
-- Edit Booking
-- Delete Booking
-- Staff Profile
-- Manage Bookings
-- Manage Menus
-- Edit Menu
-- Delete Menu
+Only index.js page has HTML code and this comes up clear of errors in the validator.

+The following steps were followed in order to check HTML code throughout the website:

+- navigate to the page
+- click right and select 'View page source'
+- code will open in new tab - copy the code
+- paste the code in the validator as 'text input'

 ![HTML Validation](documentation/validation/html.png)